MarcPayz/Network-Traffic-Analysis-Project/README.md

 ### Tools Used

-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Wireshark.
-- Established communication between Metasploitable2 Linux and Kali Linux virtual machines to facilitate packet analysis in Wireshark.
+- Metasploitable2 Linux and Kali Linux.
-- Utilized Virustotal to analyze malware files.
+- Virustotal.

 ## Steps